The Need to Know on Magnesium

 Leafy green vegetables, like spinach and kale, are excellent sources of magnesium.
 Whether you like to eat them in a salad or sauteed, adding these vegetables to your shopping list will help increase your magnesium intake.
 You can even mix them into delicious winter soups.
 Check out this yummy cheddar broccoli recipe to warm you up this winter.

 Nuts and seeds are a great source of magnesium.
 Carry around a bag of trail mix with you so you can fill up on healthy fats and magnesium when you're feeling snacky.
 For the best results, make sure to include almonds, cashews, and brazil nuts, which offer the most magnesium per serving.

 Who knew that being healthy could be so delicious?
 Relative to a lot of other foods, dark chocolate is high in magnesium.
-That means that your efforts to maintain a healthy lifestyle doesn’t need to involve saying goodbye to your sweet tooth.
-The key is to find a very dark chocolate (at least 70 or 80% cacao) to get a decent serving of magnesium.
+That means that your efforts to maintain a healthy lifestyle doesn't need to involve saying goodbye to your sweet tooth.
+The key is to find a bar of very dark chocolate (at least 70 or 80% cacao) to get a decent serving of magnesium.